Tennessee Pass Route Facts

 On 11-Sep-1996, Southern Pacific and Union Pacific merged in order to survive the recently created super-competitor, BNSF.
 One of the touted cost savings of the merger would be the elimination of Tennessee Pass, since UP planned to route all traffic east out of Denver on an upgraded Kansas Pacific line.
 The UP (ex-MoPac) line east from Pueblo would then also be abandoned as well, eliminating UP's own duplication between the ex-KP and the ex-MP lines east out of Colorado.

-Only just shy of a year after the UP-SP merger, on 23-Aug-1997, the last revenue train went over the pass.
+Only just shy of a year after the UP-SP merger, on 23-Aug-1997, the last through revenue train went over the pass.
 The train was OMIGV-19, a westbound unit taconite train with two units on the front and three in the middle.
 It departed Pueblo at 1125h and pulled into Minturn at 2005h.
-The Malta Local from Pueblo-Malta continued to run until 9-Mar-1999, and beyond that only a few work trains have plied the east side of the pass.
+The last train over the top of the pass is questionable, but DRGW 3075 went over the top from the west side on 23 Dec 1997 with two gons for Malta, running back light.2 The Malta Local continued to run from Pueblo-Malta until 9-Mar-1999, and beyond that only a few work trains have plied the east side of the pass.